 Polyethylene is considered food-safe and is an effective way to truly waterproof a change pad.
 This type of polymer is both the simplest of all commercial polymers and the most popular type of plastic in the world.
 Polyethylene is the plastic used to make grocery bags, toiletry bottles, sandwich wrap, and even bullet proof vests.
 The strength of the plastic depends on its molecular structure, which basically consists of a long chain of carbon atoms with two hydrogen atoms attached to each carbon atoms.
 Once this chain begins to branch off into other chains, the plastic becomes softer.

 While it’s often touted as being non-toxic and entirely safe, polyethylene is still a synthetic material produced using potentially problematic chemicals.
 The chemical reaction required to create polyethylene typically involves a transition metal catalyst, like TiCl3, or titanium trichloride, and co-catalysts such as group III metals like aluminum.
-The type of low-density polyethylene used for waterproof change pad covers does not, however, typically contain bisphenol-A (BPA), a known endocrine disruptor.
+The type of low-density polyethylene used for waterproof change pad covers does not, however, typically contain bisphenol-A (BPA).

 Like all plastics, polyethylene will eventually degrade with exposure to sunlight, heat, and moisture, and it may release toxic gases when this happens.
 Polyethylene also breaks down very quickly if washed with warm water, so you should never machine wash a polyethylene change pad or cover.

 Given the high risk of mold, mildew, bacterial, and fungal infection in a change pad, however, I’d recommend choosing a pad with a polyethylene cover.
 You can then cover the pad with a puddle pad and organic cotton change pad cover for added protection (both from off-gassing and any accidents).
 It is also a good idea to air out a change pad for at least a few days before use.